 CBD has also been described to have anti-inflammatory properties.
 Panacea Life Sciences conducted a study where pet owners gave their dogs who had osteoarthritis CBD daily.
 These owners told us that their dogs had improved mobility!

 An overall sense of calm has also been reported for those who have used CBD.
 Whether or not a person has feelings of anxiousness throughout the day or if you have trouble calming the mind before bed, CBD may assist you.
-This study investigates rats who have feelings of helplessness and andednia.
-It concludes that the rats that were given CBD had less of those feelings.
+This study investigates rats who have feelings of helplessness and anhedonia.
+It concludes that the rats that were given CBD experienced fewer of those feelings.

 Other CBD Products